Tarun Gupta

 To give searchers more options to find the right answer and engage them for longer, Google offers the “People also search for” snippet right under the search result.
 The section contains some other related and relevant keywords that might have answers to the query you asked.
 These are the important key phrases that users have frequently used while searching for this topic.

-How is ‘People Also Search For’ different from ‘People Also ask or PAA’?
+‘People Also Search For’ vs ‘People Also ask’

 Both the ‘People Also Search for’ or ‘People Also Ask’ features appear dynamically and consist of a set of questions related to the original query.
 The ‘People also ask’ entries are not keywords but questions people ask regarding a given topic.